SeLite/SeLite.github.io/ReportingIssues.md

 If the problem only happens with third party or custom extensions, or if it involves a complex situation, you may need to attach your Firefox profile.
 See also [TroubleShooting](TroubleShooting) > [Separate Firefox profile](TroubleShooting#separate-firefox-profile).
 [Locate the Firefox profile](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data#w_how-do-i-find-my-profile) folder.
 Turn Firefox off, remove any [private data](https://support.mozilla.org/en-US/kb/recovering-important-data-from-an-old-profile#w_your-important-data-and-their-files) and `places.sqlite`.

 However, GitHub doesn't allow issue attachments other than images.
 So, zip up the folder, upload it to somewhere on the internet and add a link to it to the issue.
 Alternatively, and only if the `.zip` file is under 10MB, email it to the maintainer.

+# GitHub references
+Please, refer to other issues, projects, forks, commits and pull requests with GitHub [Autolinked references and URLs](https://help.github.com/articles/autolinked-references-and-urls/).